SHHSyedHamzaHassan/Movies_App/README.md

 The repository is about Movie App Application which shows list of movies and there details.

-The project has following featues
+The project has following features

 used kotlin language,